ai2es/miles-guess/README.md

 ## Using miles-guess

-The package contains three scripts for training three regression models, and one for training categorical models.
-The regression examples are trained on our surface layer ("SL") dataset for predicting latent heat and other quantities, and the categorical example is trained on a precipitation dataset ("p-type").

 The law of total variance for each model prediction target may be computed as

 $$LoTV = E[\sigma^2] + Var[\mu]$$

 which is the sum of aleatoric and epistemic contributions, respectively.
+The MILES-GUESS package contains options for using either Keras or PyTorch for computing quantites according to the LoTV as well as utilizing Dempster-Shafer theory uncertainty in the classifier case.

-For detailed information about computing the LoTV using training with Keras, refer to [the Keras training details README](mlguess/keras/keras.md).
+For detailed information about training with Keras, refer to [the Keras training details README](docs/source/keras.md).
+There three scripts for training three regression models, and one for training categorical models.
+The regression examples are trained on our surface layer ("SL") dataset for predicting latent heat and other quantities, and the categorical example is trained on a precipitation dataset ("p-type").

-For pyTorch, please visit the [the pyTorch training details README](mlguess/torch/torch.md).
+For pyTorch, please visit the [the pyTorch training details README](docs/source/torch.md).
+There is one training script that works for both evidential and standard classification tasks.
+Torch examples use the same datasets as the Keras models.
+The torch code can be used with DDP and FSDP.

 <!--
 ### 1a.
 Train/evaluate a deterministic multi-layer perceptrion (MLP) on the SL dataset: